ChiPowers/cinema_game/README.md

 of length 2 between Brad Pitt and Colin Firth.
 Brad Pitt and Michael Fassbender were both in 12 Years a Slave.
 Michael Fassbender and Nicholas Hoult were both in X-Men: Apocalypse.
 Nicholas Hoult and Colin Firth were both in A Single Man.

-The code here is capable of building a professional graph from the data base which IMDb has courteously provided for educators and researchers.
+The code here is capable of building a professional graph from the database which IMDb has courteously provided for educators and researchers.
 With small modification, it can also produce a graph from similar databases such as citation data for scholarly research papers or musical discographies.